cdown/chrisdown.name/_posts/2024-02-05-reliably-creating-d-state-processes-on-demand.md

 2. **Consider the D state processes as no longer part of the failed unit**: In this case, resources are still taken by the process in D state, and are now separately accounted for (and potentially are made more difficult to reason about).
-On some rollouts that may actively hide issues, or introduce hard to debug new ones.
+On some rollouts, that may actively hide issues, or introduce hard to debug new ones.
 It may also not be safe to start the new container if the old processes are still around because of reasons like resource usage or synchronisation issues.